binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 For starters:

-* the user is untrusted, therefore their agent is untrusted
+* The user is untrusted, therefore their agent is untrusted
 * The key is the only thing that needs to be, and should be secret and trustworthy.
 Everything else should be public
 * If the key is managed by something that is untrusted (from the servers perspective), then the Web Crypto API is untrusted (from the servers perspective).
 Therefore crypto in the browser can not be trusted by the server, that is, if the server needs to trust it.